binarycamper/ft_transcendence/README.md

 #### 3. User Account

+- The user should be able to choose a unique name that will be displayed on the website.
 - The user should be able to add other users as friends and see their current status (online, offline, in a game, and so forth).
 - upload avatar else default one must be set (intra pic)
 - Stats (such as: wins and losses, ladder level, achievements, and so forth) have to be displayed on the user profile.